 'Training Day' starring Denzel Washington and Ethan Hawke is one of my favorite 'cop' movies.
-It was written and directed by David Ayers and now, once again, Ayers continues his fascination with the men in blue with his new gritty drama entitled 'End of Watch.'
+It was written by David Ayers and now, once again, Ayers continues his fascination with the men in blue with his new gritty drama entitled 'End of Watch.'

 This time his focus isn't on police corruption, but on the everyday life of the men and women who patrol our streets and put their lives at risk to serve and protect us.

 'End of Watch', while not completely satisfying on an emotional level, does work for the most part.
 Thanks to the two leads, Jake Gyllenhal and Michael Pena, who have great chemistry between them.

 Gyllenhal plays Brian Taylor, an ex Marine who comes from a wealthy family in Davenport Iowa.
 He wants to be a lawyer and attends college at night, where he studies film as well as law.
 Taylor is a dude that loves to take risks.
 His sensitive side only comes out when he talks about or spends time with his girlfriend, Janet (Anna Kendrick).